arawa/mattermost-install-guide/mattermost-centos-7.md

 Due to [this certbot bug](https://github.com/certbot/certbot/issues/3646), we are not able to use `certbot renew` to adapt the NGINX configuration and restart the NGINX server automatically, therefore we need to perform a semi manual installation of the certificate.

 Also, NGINX [is not able to perform a HTTP/1.1 -> HTTP/2 h2c protocol upgrade](https://community.letsencrypt.org/t/certbot-nginx-method-fails-server-is-speaking-http-2-over-http/99206/5), therefore, Boundler, the server used by Let's Encrypt to perform the challenge exchange, can only assume the server speaks HTTP/1.1 and complains with the error: "Server is speaking HTTP/2 over HTTP".
-To avoid this let's create a HTTP/1.1 only server before doing the redirection.
+To avoid this, let's create a HTTP/1.1 only server before doing the redirection.

 The email address specified is only used to send reminders in the event the certificate is expiring soon.